Fritz Selbmann: Soviet occupation zone

-In April 1946 the new Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) was successfully launched (if only in Germany's Soviet zone) by means of a contentious political merger which was intended, it was explained, to ensure that political divisions on the left would never again leave the way open for the election to power of a populist right wing political party.
-It was an irony not lost on western commentators that over the next few years the SED itself became the ruling party in a new kind of one-party German state.
+In April 1946 the new Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) was successfully launched (if only in Germany's Soviet zone) by means of a contentious political merger which was intended to ensure that political divisions on the left would never again leave the way open for the election to power of a populist right wing political party.
 During 1946 Fritz Selbmann was one of thousands of Communist Party members who lost no time in signing their party memberships across to the new party.
-He was a member of the political leadership class: a return to national politics beckoned.
 In 1948, after stepping down from his regional ministerial position in Saxony, Selbmann moved to (East) Berlin.
-He was appointed deputy chairman of the German Economic Commission, which can be described as "the top administrative body" in the Soviet occupation zone.
-He also enjoyed responsibility during 1948/49 for the "National Industrial Department" ("Hauptverwaltung Industrie").
+He was appointed deputy chairman of the German Economic Commission, a "the top administrative body" in the Soviet occupation zone, and also enjoyed responsibility during 1948/49 for the "National Industrial Department" ("Hauptverwaltung Industrie").
 The establishment of the German Democratic Republic (East Germany) in October 1949 saw the administrative structures in the Soviet occupation zone replaced.
-Ministers replaced administrators and Vasily Chuikov, till 1949 head of the Soviet Military Administration in Germany, became instead head of the People's Control Commission.
-In some ways the structural changes accompanying the launch of East Germany were more apparent than real.
+Ministers replaced administrators and Vasily Chuikov, until 1949 head of the Soviet Military Administration in Germany, became instead head of the People's Control Commission.
 Selbmann was one of several senior administrators who became a government minister.